melofton/reproducibility-demo/README.md

 In the above example, you start from the rstudio rocker and then install packages on top of it.
 To be more explicit about the users environment, you can provide your own docker container.
 You would do this if you have a particular Rocker version that you want to start with or you are worried about packages changing.

-1. Update the Dockerfile to match your repo
+1. Update the Dockerfile in this repo to match your repo

 2. Create user account on hub.docker.com